-Comparison(Years)(Years)Drunkenness-Related Offenses General Definition: To drink alcoholic beverages to the extent that one's mental faculties and physical coordination are substantially33 one's mental faculties and physical coordination are substantially one's mental faculties and physical coordination are substantially impoind evaluating DLIL offenses impaired, excluding DUI offenses.
-Driving Under the Influence-Related Offenses General Definition: Driving or operating a motor vehicle or common carrier while mentally or physically impaired as the result of consuming an alcoholic beverage or using a drug or narcotic.
-Liquor Law-Related Offenses General Definition: The violation of laws or ordinances prohibiting the 3 manufacture, sale, purchase, transportation, possession, or use of alcoholic beverages, excluding DUI and drunkenness offenses.
-Manufacturing Methamphetamine in Federally Assisted Housing General definition: Conviction for drug-related criminal activity for the Lifetime Ban Lifetime Ban 'n production or manufacture of methamphetamine on the premises of federally-assisted housing.
-Pornography/Obscene Material-Related Offenses General Definition: The violation of laws or ordinances prohibiting the 5 3 manufacture, publishing, sale, purchase, or possession of sexually explicit material, e.g., literature or photographs.
+OFFENSE Felony Conviction (Years) Other Conviction (Years) Drunkenness-Related Offenses , , General Definition: To drink alcoholic beverages to the extent that 2 2 one's mental faculties and physical coordination are substantially 3 3 impaired, excluding DUI offenses.
+Driving Under the Influence-Related Offenses General Definition: Driving or operating a motor vehicle or common 2 2 carrier while mentally or physically impaired as the result of consuming 3 3 an alcoholic beverage or using a drug or narcotic.
+Liquor Law-Related Offenses General Definition: The violation of laws or ordinances prohibiting the 3 2 manufacture, sale, purchase, transportation, possession, or use of 3 3 alcoholic beverages, excluding DUI and drunkenness offenses.
+Manufacturing Methamphetamine in Federally Assisted Housing General definition: Conviction for drug-related criminal activity for the Lifetime Ban Lifetime Ban production or manufacture of methamphetamine on the premises of Liletime Dan Liletille Dali federally-assisted housing.
+Pornography/Obscene Material-Related Offenses General Definition: The violation of laws or ordinances prohibiting the 5 3 manufacture, publishing, sale, purchase, or possession of sexually 5 3 explicit material, e.g., literature or photographs.
 Prostitution-Related Offenses General Definition: To unlawfully engage in or promote sexual activities 3 3 for profit.
 Lifetime Sex Offender Registrant General Definition: Identification of a lifetime registration requirement for the applicant as a registered sex offender in one or more jurisdictions covered by the search.
-(Note that requirements for Lifetime Ban Lifetime Ba an registration vary by locale and may require the individual to actively register themselves by law in some states.
+(Note that requirements for Lifetime Ban Lifetime Ban registration vary by locale and may require the individual to actively register themselves by law in some states.
 Some states prohibit discrimination on the basis of lifetime registration as a sex offender.).
-Trespass of Real Property-Related Offenses General Definition: To unlawfully enter land, a dwelling, or other real33 property.
+Trespass of Real Property-Related Offenses General Definition: To unlawfully enter land, a dwelling, or other real 3 3 property.
 Weapons Law-Related Offenses General Definition: The violation of laws or ordinances prohibiting the manufacture, sale, purchase, transportation, possession, concealment, 10 3 or use of firearms, cutting instruments, explosives, incendiary devices, or other deadly weapons.
-Drug/Narcotic-Related Offenses: Manufacture or Distribution Indicated General Definition: The violation of laws prohibiting the production, distribution, or trafficking of certain controlled substances and the 10 3 equipment or devices utilized in their preparation and/or use.
+Drug/Narcotic-Related Offenses: Manufacture or Distribution Indicated General Definition: The violation of laws prohibiting the production, 4.5 distribution, or trafficking of certain controlled substances and the 10 3 equipment or devices utilized in their preparation and/or use.
 Offenses contained in this category specifically indicate manufacture or distribution.

-Unless a person can demonstrate that their record is incorrect (e.g., the person was never convicted of the manufacture of methamphetamine or is not subject to lifetime registration requirements, as applicable), mitigating factors will not be considered for a person whose records indicate this offense.
-A household with a member whose record indicates an offense with an asterisk ("") may only be admitted to the HCV program if the member whose record indicates the offense is no longer a member of the household.
+\ Unless a person can demonstrate that their record is incorrect (e.g., the person was never convicted of the manufacture of methamphetamine or is not subject to lifetime registration requirements, as applicable), mitigating factors will not be considered for a person whose records indicate this offense.
+A household with a member whose record indicates an offense with an asterisk ("\") may only be admitted to the HCV program if the member whose record indicates the offense is no longer a member of the household.